Lakhankumawat/LearnCPP/M-MathematicalAlgorithms/S-SegmentedSieve/README.md

 * Hence if we reach a cell and it is not marked, then it isn't divisible by any smaller prime number and therefore has to be prime.

 ### Time Complexity

-*  The *time complexity* of calculating all primes below n in the random access machine model is _O(n log log n)_ operations, a direct consequence of the fact that the prime harmonic series asymptotically approaches log log n.
+*  The time complexity of calculating all primes below n in the random access machine model is O(n log log n) operations, a direct consequence of the fact that the prime harmonic series asymptotically approaches log log n.

 * It has an exponential time complexity with regard to input size, though, which makes it a pseudo-polynomial algorithm.
-The basic algorithm requires _O(n)_ of memory.
+The basic algorithm requires O(n) of memory.

 * The bit complexity of the algorithm is O(n (log n)(log log n)) bit operations with a memory requirement of O(n)

 ## Advantages

 1) It has advantages for large ‘n’ as it has better locality of reference thus allowing better caching by the CPU and also requires less memory space.
 ## Disadvantages

-1) It does slow down as the size increases.
+1) It does slow down as the size increases.S